 The University of Warwick

-A new green hydrogen production system being studied has been found to be more efficient than current methods of hydrogen production.
-Evaluation of the technical and economic performance is a core theme in this work which will scale up lab-scale innovative green hydrogen production to full commercial scale.
+Warwick’s focus is on exploring and demonstrating how to use renewable sources to produce hydrogen.
+A novel green hydrogen production system has been found to be more efficient than current methods of hydrogen production.
+The evaluation of the technical and economic performance of this system is a core theme in its work which will upscale this innovative green hydrogen production to full commercial scale.

-Contact Professor Sai Gu at Warwick for more details about the university’s hydrogen facilities.
+Contact Professor Sai Gu at Warwick for more details about the University’s hydrogen facilities.

 Get in touch